Find Affordable College Courses

 7 Yearly Graduations

-The 5th most popular school in the country for philosophy and religious studies majors who are seeking their graduate certificate is Texas State University.
+The 5th most popular school in the country for philosophy & religious studies majors who are seeking their graduate certificate is Texas State University.
 Each year, around 37,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $8,606 per year, while in-state graduate students, on average, pay $7,147 per year.
-For the 2020-2021 academic year, 7 graduate certificates were handed out to philosophy and religious studies majors at Texas State.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 43% were women.
+During the most recent year for which we have data, 7 people received their graduate certificate in philosophy & religious studies from Texas State.
+Around 22% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #6